 The 'Wildcard' option can be used to maximize the search results.
 You can type a part of a word and use any number of wildcard characters with it.
 DsPdfViewer supports two wildcard characters:

 The 'Proximity' option can be used to search for two or more words that are separated by a certain number of words from each other.
-The operator AROUND(n) can be used to specify the maximum count of words between search terms.
-The search results includes only those words which are present on the same page of a PDF document.
+DsPdfViewer provides AROUND(n), NEAR(n), and ONEAR(n) operators, which can be used to specify the maximum count of words between search terms.
+The search results include only those words that are present on the same page of a PDF document.

 Example: Consider the below text in a PDF document: